-Nebraska, over the past decade, has enjoyed greater benefits from having a more highly educated population.
-This year Nebraska receives a B in benefits.
+Over the past decade, Louisiana has seen no notable progress in the benefits to the state as a result of a more highly educated population.
+This year Louisiana receives a C in benefits.

-■ Compared with other states, a fairly high proportion of residents have a bachelor's degree, but the economic benefits to the state as a result are poor.
+• Compared with other states, a small proportion of residents have a bachelor's degree, and this substantially weakens the state economy.

-■ Residents contribute substantially to the civic good, as measured by charitable giving, volunteerism, and voting.
+• However, residents contribute substantially to the civic good, as measured by charitable giving, voting, and especially volunteerism.
+Louisiana is the top state on the volunteerism measure.

-■ The percentage of residents who have a bachelor's degree has increased substantially over the past decade.
+■ The percentage of residents who have a bachelor's degree has increased substantially over the past decade, but the economic benefits enjoyed by the state as a result of having an educated population have decreased.